 It’s also important to know that others may not understand why you choose to limit your exposure to holiday festivities.
 Your reasons are personal and private.
 Keep them that way.
 Share your reasons, your thoughts and feelings with those you feel close to but refrain from public announcements or group explanations.

 Many winter holidays are based on religious tradition.
 Quiet contemplation of the meaning of the season is perfectly acceptable and appropriate from religious and personal perspectives.
 The end of the year is also the time many people spend reflecting on their current affairs, reviewing the past, and planning the future.
-Allow time for quiet contemplation and intimate conversation with the people in your life who matter the most.
+Allow time for introspection and intimate conversation with the people in your life who matter the most as well as exciting plans for the upcoming new year.